Brand0nLe/LeBMiniCh2AddTwoNumbers/README.md

 # Brandon Le
 # 10-20-22
 # Mini Challenge 2 - Add Two Numbers
 # Project takes 2 user inputs and stores them as integers.
+It then adds the two numbers and prints the sum into the terminal.
 Has a play again option with data validation if user doesn't enter YES.
 There's also data validation for when first two user inputs are not numbers.

 # Peer Review: